Densifiers and hardeners for polished concrete are either alkali metal silicates or colloidal silica.

 - You twist your foot on the dry densified concrete and it squeaks.

 - When dry, the concrete is about the same color across the entire surface.
-NOTE: Lighter areas such as edges, around columns and in high spots weren’t densified as much.
+NOTE: Lighter areas such as edges, around columns and in high spots did not receive as much densifier.

 - When done densifying, you check to see how many gallons were applied, and the number is close to the specified quantity.
 If it isn’t, keep applying until the quantity gets closer.

-A densified to rejection slab will be dustproof, abrasion resistant, wear resistant, shine retentive and have a finished look for years after installation.
+A densified to rejection slab will be dustproof, abrasion resistant, wear resistant and shine retentive.
+It should have a finished look for years after installation.